JAN O Pedersen says reaching the National League Knockout Cup Final with Dudley Heathens brings the memories of his own career flooding back.

 And Pedersen is hoping the achievement in reaching the final will once again help raise the profile of the club in their search for a new home.

-He said: “I am here now to put the team in the best position to win, as I see that the whole issue with winning is a matter of putting pressure on the council because the more we win the less they can ignore us.
+He said: “I am here now to put the team in the best position to win, as I see that the whole issue with winning is a matter of putting pressure on the council because the more we win the less they

 “As a result, the cup final is massive for us not just because of how much it would mean to the club in terms of the history but also because of how it might help in getting our own track again.